Tuesday, May 9

 Sunday, 18 June from 9am to 11:30am:

-We'll be removing Spurge Laurel, Holly, Scots Broom and Himalayan Blackberries or picking up trash your choice.
+We'll be hauling gravel for the trail, removing Spurge Laurel, Holly, Scots Broom and Himalayan Blackberries or picking up trash your choice.
 Look for the white pickup next to the little pond near the picnic shelter.
 Park near the bathrooms.
 Scots Broom pullers, garbage bags, 5 trash grabbers, tea and snacks provided.

 The annual Audubon potluck will follow at Pope Marine Park from noon to 2pm.
 All Kah Tai volunteers as well as AAS members are invited to the potluck.